 Details in highlights and shadows are preserved using HDR (high dynamic range).
-Each time the shutter-release button is fully pressed, the camera takes two shots in quick succession and combines them to preserve details in highlights and shadows in high-contrast scenes; the built-in flash does not fire.
+Each time the shutter-release button is fully pressed, the camera takes two shots in quick succession and combines them to preserve details in highlights and shadows in high-contrast scenes; the built-in flash and optional flash units do not fire.
 Some time may be required to process the pictures; the final photograph will be displayed when processing is complete.